Michigan Medical Marijuana Card in Pontiac, MI

 How Pontiac patients use the medical card

 Oakland County is one of Michigan's most affluent and densely populated counties, with a sophisticated cannabis market that mirrors that demographic.
 Patients in the area tend to be highly informed about cannabis options — many come to the consultation having already identified their qualifying condition and preferred product approach.
-Pontiac's industrial roots, plus the broader Oakland County population of older adults and white-collar professionals, means we see a wide spread of qualifying conditions: chronic pain, anxiety, sleep disorders, arthritis, and PTSD all show up frequently.
+Pontiac's industrial roots, plus the broader Oakland County population of older adults and white-collar professionals, means we see a wide spread of qualifying conditions: chronic pain, arthritis, and PTSD all show up frequently.

 Most common qualifying conditions among Pontiac patients